nilcons/hi2/README.md

 * Region indentation common case is supported: TAB and S-TAB is simply moving the whole region to the left/right.

+* The current indentations are shown as underscores in the current line, so you have some visual indication (can be turned off by setting `hi2-show-indentations` to nil in your init fileor calling `hi2-disable-show-indentations` from the buffer).

 * The buffer is not changed when indentation is not changed (so there are no undo points created and no dirty flag in the buffer).